containerd/nerdctl/README.md

   Corresponds to Podman CLI.

 Env flags:
-- :whale: `--entrypoint`: Overwrite the default ENTRYPOINT of the image
+- :whale: :window: `--entrypoint`: Overwrite the default ENTRYPOINT of the image
-- :whale: `-w, --workdir`: Working directory inside the container
+- :whale: :window: `-w, --workdir`: Working directory inside the container
-- :whale: `-e, --env`: Set environment variables
+- :whale: :window: `-e, --env`: Set environment variables
-- :whale: `--env-file`: Set environment variables from file
+- :whale: :window: `--env-file`: Set environment variables from file

 Metadata flags:
-- :whale: `--name`: Assign a name to the container
+- :whale: :window: `--name`: Assign a name to the container
-- :whale: `-l, --label`: Set meta data on a container
+- :whale: :window: `-l, --label`: Set meta data on a container
-- :whale: `--label-file`: Read in a line delimited file of labels
+- :whale: :window: `--label-file`: Read in a line delimited file of labels
-- :whale: `--cidfile`: Write the container ID to the file
+- :whale: :window: `--cidfile`: Write the container ID to the file
 - :nerd_face: `--pidfile`: file path to write the task's pid.
 The CLI syntax conforms to Podman convention.

 Shared memory flags: